Describe your King’s experience in three words: Stretching, invigorating, exposure.

 Sheima Benembarek is a Moroccan Canadian freelance writer and publishing professional.
 Currently, she works as an events manager for The Walrus.
 Previously, she was in business development and brand communications at Corporate Knights and an editor at Broadview.
 She has a Concordia University bachelor’s in literature and creative writing, a graduate diploma in book, magazine and electronic publishing from Centennial College, and a University of King’s College MFA in creative nonfiction.
 Her writing has appeared in print and online publications including the Literary Review of Canada, Maisonneuve, Corporate Knights, The Walrus, Torontoist, Broadview, and This.
 She was named one of the five RBC Taylor Prize Emerging Writers in 2020.
 At the moment, she is working on a nonfiction book project titled Halal Sex: The Intimate Lives of North American Muslim Women, slated for publication by Penguin Canada in Spring 2023.

-Describe your King’s experience in three words: FYP, soccer, wardroom.
+Describe your King’s experience in three words: J-School, Rugby, Wittgenstein

-Describe your King’s experience in three words: Inspiration, friendships, learning.
+Describe your King’s experience in three words: challenging, community, cherished

 Describe your King’s experience in three words: Beginnings, exploration, community.